osman245/CV/content/authors/admin/_index.md

 highlight_name: true
 ---

-A DevOps engineer with experience in AWS, Kubernetes, Docker, and Terraform.
+A Software Developer with experience in Python, AWS, Kubernetes, Docker, and Terraform.
 Proficient in managing and automating infrastructure and deployments.
 Expertise in leveraging AWS services for cloud computing, storage, and networking needs.
 Hands-on experience with Kubernetes for container orchestration aswell as CKAD Certified.
 Docker for containerization, and Terraform for infrastructure provisioning and management .
 Up-to date and continuously learning